On non-visibility of Kobayashi geodesics and the geometry of the boundary: Necessary conditions for non-visibility on convex domains

 Unfortunately, if $\lambda>1$ we do not know whether the same assertion holds for limit sets of $(\lambda,\epsilon)$-geodesics tending to the boundary.

 For domains in $\mathbb{C}^2$, Theorem \ref{thm:convexface} provides even more detail.

-\begin{cor} Let $\O$ be a convex domain in $\C^2$ with $\mathcal{C}^{1,\alpha}$-boundary which contains no affine complex lines.
+\begin{cor} Let $\O$ be a convex domain in $\C^2$ containing no affine complex lines with $\mathcal{C}^{1,\alpha}$-boundary.
 Suppose that $\O$ fails the weak visibility property.
 Then there exists a complex tangential line segment $S\subset\partial\O$ of non-Goldilocks points. \end{cor}

 \begin{proof} Suppose that $\O$ is not weakly visible, let $\gamma_n:[0,1]\to\O$ be a sequence of $\epsilon$-geodesics with $\max_{t\in[0,1]}\delta_\O(\gamma_n(t))\to 0$, $z_n:=\gamma_n(0)\to p$, $w_n:=\gamma_n(1)\to q$ with $q\neq p$.
 Let $L$ be as in \eqref{eqn:limitset}.
 Then it follows by Theorem \ref{thm:convexface} that $L\subset F_p$.
 By Remark \ref{rem:remarkaboutlimitsetsarenongoldilocks} $L$ contains only non-Goldilocks points.
 If $L$ contains a line segment we are done.